svishnus/vcs-troubles/README.md

 1. Alice relocates `func1` below `func2` in **alice-move**
 2. Bob renames `func1` to `sum` in **bob-rename**

-- Could not detect that the definition was relocated when its name was changed (observer extra-linguistic markers after changes pulled in **alice-move**)
+- Could not detect that the definition was relocated when its name was changed (observe extra-linguistic markers after changes pulled in **alice-move**)